BarbyKelly/project-5/README.md

     - People seeking handmade and original gifts for variety of occasions eg graduation, first school day, birthday, anniversary, just to say 'Thank you'

   - Beauty and Spa businesses:
-    - Salons, spas, wellness centers, in need of calming  for Art/Photos to complement their relaxing atmosphere
+    - Salons, spas, wellness centers, looking for certain type of Art/Photos to complement their relaxing atmosphere

 ## Indirect Audience

-Groups that are influenced by the display or recommendation of the products made by Kelly's Art & Photo Boutique.
+Groups that are influenced by the display or recommendation of the products made by Kelly's Art & Photo Boutique:

 - Business owners and interior designers:
   - Seeing products of Kelly's Art & Photo Boutique displayed in someone's living space, business,